Tom Brady's terrible golf game, Peyton Manning's jokes were exactly what 'The Match' needed

 The trash talk was rough.
 When the king stumbled, everyone had a wisecrack, on social media or in real life.
 He eventually played some respectable holes under heavy pressure, but by then, it was too late.

-At one point, Barkley told Brady he’d give $50,000 to charity if Brady could hit the green on the par-4 fourth.
+At one point, Barkley told Brady he’d give $50,000 to charity if Brady could hit the green on the par-3 fourth.
 Brady landed it on a distant cart path instead.

 “I should have just said if you can just keep it on the planet,” Barkley said.